AegisIK/DistMLIP/README.md

 </p>

-# DistMLIP: An Inference Platform for Fast, Large Scale Atomistic Simulation
+# DistMLIP: A Distributed Inference Platform for Fast, Large Scale Atomistic Simulation

 ## About
 DistMLIP is an easy-to-use, efficient library for running large-scale multi-GPU simulations using popular machine learning interatomic potentials (MLIPs).